 Who is the toolkit for?

 This Water Resilience Toolkit is for everyone.
 It may be used by community leaders, members of water boards and city councils, or people who make decisions about community water and wastewater systems in Harlan County.
 But most of all, it is intended for residents and community members, whose power to direct water-related decisions may not feel obvious, yet it is very real.
-Times of water crises have shown that often community power comes from knowledge sharing, collaboration and collective action.
-The water story of the 2000 Slurry Spill in Martin County is a good example of how communities can change the ‘script’, when they insist on the safety, quality and reliability of water delivered to them.
+Times of water crises have shown that often community power comes from knowledge sharing, collaboration, and collective action.
+Harlan County has many water stories.
+Despite historic and contemporary challenges, the delivery of safe, clean water to so many households is a story of many people working together over years to make it happen.
+The success stories often do not get as much attention as the problems.
+This toolkit aims to cover as many aspects of Harlan's water story as possible.

 Why is it important?

-The Water Resilience Toolkit builds on local knowledge as well as on expert knowledge to respond to concerns and questions voiced by community members during more than two years of listening sessions organized by community journalists and community engagement coordinators trained by, and working for LiKEN.
+The Harlan County Water Resilience Toolkit builds on local knowledge as well as on expert knowledge to respond to concerns and questions voiced by community members during more than two years of listening sessions organized by community journalists and community engagement coordinators trained by and working for LiKEN.

 Knowledge is power.
-And this power is crucial, especially now, as federal and state funding for under-served rural and urban communities is becoming more scarce.
-If decisions being made are to be feasible and successful in improving the nation’s water infrastructure, it is vital that communities have a say in the design and implementation of plans.
+And this power is crucial, especially now, as federal and state funding for under-served rural and urban communities across the country is becoming more scarce.
+If decisions being made are to be practical, achievable, and successful in improving the nation’s water infrastructure, it is vital that communities have a say in the design and carrying out of plans.
 Communities and local residents have valuable, first- hand knowledge to contribute, and have a direct stake in fair and affordable water and sewage services.
 When communities are ‘at the table’ when decisions are being made, they can help craft solutions that not only work, but also can be truly equitable.